DavidM-Fox/stocker/README.md

 ## Changing Symbol of Iterest

-The symbol of interest can be chaged at will.
+The symbol of interest can be changed at will.

 <img src="demo/demo3.gif" width="800" height="600"/>